syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Modes in pivot pager
-The [`mode`](/api/js/ejpivotpager#members:mode) property is used to set the pager mode for pivot pager.
-The following table will explain the available modes in pivot pager widget.
+The [`mode`](/api/js/ejpivotpager#members:mode) property is used to set the pager mode for the pivot pager.
+The following table will explain the available modes in the pivot pager widget.

 | Mode | Description |
 |---|---|